 How much of your traffic is from smartphones and tablets?
 Do they stay on your website longer than visitors who use a desktop?
 How does shopping cart abandonment rate of mobile device users compare with that of non-mobile users?

 If you are using paid traffic sources, such as Facebook advertising, this information is invaluable.
 For instance, if a larger number of your website visitors are smartphone users, you can target your advertising directly to them which increases your website conversions.

 This post has covered a tiny fraction of how you can use Google Analytics to increase website conversions.
-If you’re looking to get your website performing at a level which generates consistent leads or sales, it may be worthwhile hiring a competent Digital Marketing Agency who can help you meet your business goals.
+If you’re looking to get your website performing at a level which generates consistent leads or sales, it may be worthwhile hiring a competent Digital Marketing Agency in The Woodlands who can help you meet your business goals.